 School lunches School lunches must be healthy.
-You are able to provide your child with a healthy packed lunch, please see the section on school lunches for recommended foods and foods to avoid.
+You are able to provide your child with a healthy packed lunch; please see the section on school lunches for recommended foods and foods to avoid.
 If your child is having a school lunch, they will be offered a choice from our healthy menu.
-School lunches for nursery children are free for those receiving certain benefits, for more information please contact the school by telephone.
+School lunches for nursery children are free for those receiving certain benefits.
+For more information about this, please contact the school office by telephone.

 Transition and preparing your child for school We are going to support your child and yourselves over the transition period.
 At Crumpsall Lane our staff are skilled in settling your child in to the school.
 To do this successfully we would like your support.
 Things to do before your child starts school

 Have conversations with your child as often as possible.
 This may seem obvious but it is the most valuable thing you can do.

 Read to your child every day if possible.

 Look at this webpage and familiarise your child with members of the Nursery team.